tauri-apps/tauri-docs/docs/guides/webview-versions.md

 </details>

-The tables below map OS versions to WebKit versions and the corresponding Safari equivalent, so you can use sites like [caniuse](https://caniuse.com) to figure out if a specific web platform feature is supported.
+The tables below map OS versions to WebKit versions and the corresponding Safari equivalent so that you can use sites like [caniuse](https://caniuse.com) to figure out if a specific web platform feature is supported.

 ### macOS